LukaMaxima/UE-App.exe/README.md

 ### Install

+8. Install Firefox.
-7. Extract (unzip) the downloaded `.zip` file where you want it.
+9. Extract (unzip) the downloaded `.zip` file where you want it.
 You're ready to go

 -----

 ### Notes on use

-8. You will need to scan your turns with the dedicated scanner.exe.
+10. You will need to scan your turns with the dedicated scanner.exe.
 The MDS Import function in the app doesn't currently work.
-9. Windows Defender may block the apps running on the first time.
+11. Windows Defender may block the apps running on the first time.
 You can resolve this by clicking `More Info` > `Run Anyway`